-The paragraphs below outline the process by which the FEC went about its work and arrived at the recommended plan.
+The paragraphs below outline the process by which the FEC went about its work.

 As described in the January 2017 Progress Report, the FEC focused its early efforts on establishing roles, responsibilities, and process; researching and debating various financial measures to help assess Cooper Union's financial condition and monitor improvement, especially given its unique asset base; and researching and analyzing Cooper Union's cost structure to identify areas of opportunity.
 As a result, in 2016, the FEC successfully: